Hatfield Equitable Distribution

 At Rubin, Glickman, Steinberg & Gifford P.C., our experienced Hatfield equitable distribution lawyers know that the stakes are high when you are dividing your hard-earned assets with a former spouse.
 We conduct a full accounting of marital assets and liabilities in every case and will work tirelessly to protect your rights, assets, and goals throughout the equitable distribution process.

-Equitable Distribution in Hatfield: Dividing the Marital Assets and Liabilities Between Spouses in Divorce
+Equitable Distribution: Dividing the Marital Assets and Liabilities Between Spouses in Divorce

 Division of assets in a Hatfield divorce takes into account all relevant factors in the case but does not depend upon whether one party was technically at fault for the divorce.
 Courts will consider the following non-exhaustive list of factors: